jauascat/acme-pim/readme.md

     ADT --> DB
 ```
 ## Commnad-line classes
-All command line operations are simple classes that extend either Operation or Menu.
+All command line operations are simple classes that extend either `Operation` or `Menu`.
 All child classes implement main polymorphic `execute()` function to compose Operations within themselves.
-All `execute()` implementations are simply concrete implementations of _GetUserInput.
+All `execute()` implementations are simply concrete implementations of `_GetUserInput` inner class.
 ```mermaid
 classDiagram
     class Operation {